 The structure and general rules for parliamentary debate are provided on the National Parliamentary Debate Association's website.

 The USD Speech and Debate Team is committed to providing a team-centered and supportive environment in which students use competitive public speaking as a context for forming lasting friendships while practicing the foundational habits of a liberal education including empathy, wisdom, moderation and courage.
+We provide a safe space for students of all backgrounds to share messages they are passionate about in an effort to make positive changes in our world, our community and ourselves.

 Aristotle observed that friendship is a necessary condition of human happiness and that friendships prosper when formed and maintained within a community of practice, like the USD Speech and Debate Team’s dedication to education and excellence in persuasive public speaking.